S$ 22 Find Cheap Flights from Malaysia to Singapore

 See more direct flights

-Top 5 airlines serving from Malaysia to Singapore
+Reviews of the top 5 airlines flying from Malaysia to Singapore

 See real verified KAYAK customer reviews for airlines flying to Singapore.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Malaysia to Singapore.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.